The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Abstract

 \section{Abstract}

 As large language models (LLMs) become increasingly capable and widely adopted, benchmarks play a central role in assessing their practical utility.
 For example, SWE-Bench Verified has emerged as a critical benchmark for evaluating LLMs' software engineering abilities, particularly their aptitude for resolving real-world GitHub issues.
-Recent LLMs show impressive performance on SWE-Bench, leading to optimism about their capacity for complex coding tasks.
+Recent LLMs show impressive performance on SWE-Bench Verified, leading to optimism about their capacity for complex coding tasks.
 However, current evaluation protocols may overstate these models’ true capabilities.
-It is crucial to distinguish LLMs' generalizable problem-solving ability and other learned artifacts.
-In this work, we introduce two diagnostic task: \textit{file path identification} from issue descriptions alone and \textit{ground truth function reproduction} with only the current file context and issue description to probe models' underlying knowledge.
-We present empirical evidence that performance gains on SWE-Bench-Verified may be partially driven by memorization rather than genuine problem-solving.
-We show that state-of-the-art models achieve up to 76\% accuracy in identifying buggy file paths using only issue descriptions, without access to repository structure.
+It is crucial to distinguish LLMs' generalizable problem-solving ability from memorized patterns and other learned artifacts.
+In this work, we introduce two new diagnostic tasks: \textit{file path identification} from issue descriptions alone and \textit{ground truth function reproduction} with only the current file context and issue description to probe models' underlying knowledge.
+We present empirical evidence that performance gains on SWE-Bench Verified may be partially driven by memorization rather than genuine problem-solving.
+We show that state-of-the-art (SoTA) models achieve up to 76\% accuracy in identifying buggy file paths using only issue descriptions, without access to repository structure.
 This performance is merely up to 53\% on tasks from repositories not included in SWE-Bench, pointing to possible data contamination or memorization.
-Similar patterns is also observed for function reproduction task, where the verbatim similarity is much higher on SWE-Bench Verified than on other similar coding benchmarks.
+Similar patterns are also observed for the function reproduction task, where the verbatim similarity is much higher on SWE-Bench Verified than on other similar coding benchmarks (up to 35\% consecutive 5-gram overlap ratio on SWE-Bench Verified and Full, but only up to 18\% for tasks in other benchmarks).
 These findings raise concerns about the validity of existing results and underscore the need for more robust, contamination-resistant benchmarks to reliably evaluate LLMs' coding abilities.